How To Get a Mortgage With an IVA? Your Complete Guide

 Remember to also review the list of your financial associations, as they could influence your mortgage application.
 You can get a copy of your credit file or check them in the following CRA links – Experian, Equifax, and TransUnion.

-A good mortgage broker, especially one with experience in adverse credit mortgages, can provide valuable insight into which lenders are more likely to approve your application.
+Seek Advice.
+A good mortgage broker, especially one with experience in poor credit mortgages, may provide valuable insight into which lenders are more likely to approve your application.

 Flowchart illustrating the steps of preparing for a mortgage after an IVA: Wait it Out, Check Your Credit File, Rebuild Your Credit Score, Save for a Deposit, and Seek Advice.